I’ve been drawing and painting for most of my life and love sharing tutorials and tips to help anyone who wants to learn about art.

 - Raw Sienna

-A palette with a lid, such as the one pictured below by Masterson, can be tightly sealed to keep air out and prevent your paints from hardening or drying out between painting sessions.
-Your tubes of oil paint will go much farther and you won't be throwing out the excess each time you paint.
+A palette with a lid can be tightly sealed to keep air out and prevent your paints from hardening or drying out between painting sessions.
+Your tubes of oil paint will go much farther, and you won't be throwing out the excess each time you paint.

 Unlike acrylic paints or watercolors that can be thinned with water, oil paints must be mixed with a medium to help the paint flow on the canvas.
-There are many types of mediums available depending on the type of effect you want.
+There are many types of mediums to choose from depending on the type of effect you want.

-Purchase the smallest size bottle of either of these you can find since you won’t need much for now.
+- Purchase the smallest size bottle of either of these since you won’t need much for now.

 When you’re done painting, you’ll need to clean your brushes thoroughly so they aren’t ruined by hardened paint.
-Water doesn’t dissolve oil paints, so purchase a small bottle of Turpenoid.
+Water doesn’t dissolve oil paints, so you should consider purchasing a small bottle of Turpenoid.
 It’s a turpentine substitute that will clean your brushes and remove paint from surfaces.

 A sketch pad is very helpful to plan out your painting before you begin.
-In the second article in the series, I will show you how to transfer a sketch onto a canvas.
 Either an 8”x10” or 9”x12” will work for this.

 Other Supplies for Oil Painting

 Here are some other supplies that will help you get started with your painting:

 - A soft gum eraser